Centennial Animal Hospital is a Full-Service Veterinary Clinic in Colorado Springs

 Your pet’s nutritional needs change as they get older.
 We will work with you to customize a diet that meets his or her specific needs, ensuring the very best ability to control risk factors such as diabetes, obesity, and hypertension.
 We’ll work closely with you to address any specific concerns.

 We offer everything from physical exam screenings for a variety of ailments to pain management and parasite prevention.
 We can also help with concerns related to your pet’s orthopedic needs.
 No matter what is happening or what risk factors your pet has, we’re here to support you and your pet throughout his or her life.

-Any pet undergoing anesthesia are monitored by an experienced veterinary technician.
-These technicians are trained in veterinary anesthesia as well as other diagnostic, surgery and dentistry-related skills.
-They remain with the patient during pre-op, surgery, and recovery, monitoring vital signs and anesthesia plane, and administering any needed medications.
+An experienced veterinary technician monitors any pet undergoing anesthesia.
+These technicians are trained in veterinary anesthesia as well as other diagnostic, surgery, and dentistry-related skills.
+They remain with the patient during pre-op, surgery, and recovery, monitoring vital signs and anesthesia.
+They can also help with administering any needed medications.
 Every surgical patient has a multi-modal pain control protocol tailored to their needs.

 Weight Management and Nutrition

 Did you know that your pet can be obese or underweight, and these weight issues can be dangerous to the pet’s health?
 Here at Centennial Animal Hospital, we offer weight management and nutrition services in Colorado Springs, CO.
 If you have a dog or cat and are concerned about their weight and nutritional intake, we want to help you with professional veterinary care.